notion-app/api/README.md

 # Notion API

-See additional documentation in `docs/`
+See additional documentation in `docs/`.
+There is even more documentation in the wiki, dropbox paper, and google drive.

 # Deployment